linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh-on-chrome/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'A tutorial outlining how to connect to a remote server over SSH on ChromeOS or the Chrome web browser using the Secure Shell extension.'
+description: "A tutorial outlining how to connect to a remote server over SSH on ChromeOS or the Chrome web browser using the Secure Shell extension."
-og_description: 'A tutorial outlining how to connect to a remote server over SSH on ChromeOS or the Chrome web browser using the Secure Shell extension.'
 keywords: ['ssh','secure shell', 'chromeos', 'chrome', 'connect to server over ssh','connect to linode over ssh']
 tags: ['ssh', 'security']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-06-25
+modified: 2022-01-28
 modified_by:
   name: Linode
 title: "How to Connect to a Remote Server Over SSH on Chrome"